Josh Naylor Player Props: Guardians vs. Athletics

-On Monday, Josh Naylor (on the back of going 0-for-1) and the Cleveland Guardians play the Oakland Athletics, whose starting pitcher will be James Kaprielian.
+On Tuesday, Josh Naylor (on the back of going 0-for-1) and the Cleveland Guardians face the Oakland Athletics, whose starting pitcher will be JP Sears.
 First pitch is at 9:40 PM ET.

 In his last game he had a hitless performance (0-for-1) against the Mariners.